 What do all those dips have in common?
 They are heavy on mayonnaise, cream cheese, sour cream and cheese.
 But who says those foods need to be the base for your party dips?
 Pureed beans, nuts or tomato paste can also make dips of creamy consistency, and add a lot of nutrition to the dips, too.

-Here are three dips that you might want to add as an option at your Super Bowl spread or take as your contribution if you’re watching the game at a friend’s house.
+Here's a selection of dips that you can add to your Super Bowl spread or take as your contribution if you’re watching the game at a friend's house.

 - Black Bean Dip – A definite Mexican-inspired dip, this recipe uses canned black beans, tomato paste, chilies, garlic, lime and more.
 It can be thrown together quickly in a food processor or blender and served with pita wedges, tortilla chips or vegetables.

 - Fava Bean Dip with Goat Cheese and Garlic – Here’s something a little different that you might want to try.
 Fava beans are packed with protein, vitamins and minerals.
 This recipe calls for fresh fava beans, but they are probably not available right now so use them in whatever form you can get.
 Dip cucumber slices or jicama slices in this bright green dip.

-- Creamy White Bean Dip – Cannellini beans are pureed with several fresh herbs, a little heart healthy olive oil and garlic.
+- Creamy White Bean Dip – Cannellini or white kidney beans are pureed with several fresh herbs, a little heart healthy olive oil and garlic.
 One reviewer of the recipe suggests adding marinated artichoke hearts for extra flavor.
 A great dip for a variety of raw vegetables.